 Port Fairy Fishing Charters

-Targeting Tuna is a very specialised recreational activity that requires expertise, a specific boat and fishing tackle and an understanding of the conditions.
+Targeting Tuna is a highly specialised recreational activity that requires expertise, a specific boat, and fishing tackle, as well as an understanding of the conditions.
 For many, the best way to experience this is by going out on a fishing charter.
 Known charters who operate in this area include.

-If we’re missing any charter operators that you would recommend then do let us know and we will add it to our list.
+If we’re missing any charter operators that you would recommend, then do let us know, and we will add them to our list.

 Targeting Tuna at Port Fairy

-Tuna is a remarkable fish species with a worldwide reputation for speed, size power and taste.
-Genuine missiles of the ocean and for many a bucket list fish.
-Tuna have remarkable fighting qualities and unparalleled eating qualities.
+Tuna is a remarkable fish species with a worldwide reputation for speed, size, power, and taste.
+Genuine oceanic missiles and, for many, a bucket list of fish.
+Tuna has remarkable fighting qualities and unparalleled eating qualities.
 Tuna fishing hits its peak in the colder months.
-Locally we have bluefin, yellowfin, & albacore all of which grow to massive sizes.
-Good ways to find tuna include watching your sounder for large bait balls, drop-offs and reefs.
-However, the biggest indicators are often breaking water and large congregations of birds that are diving into the water.
+Locally, we have bluefin, yellowfin, & albacore, all of which grow to massive sizes.
+Good ways to find tuna include watching your sounder for large bait balls, drop-offs, and reefs and following large congregations of birds diving into the water, dolphins and seals.

 Targeting Kingfish at Port Fairy

+In summer, the kingfish action around Port Fairy is brilliant.
+We have caught them fishing off the main breakwall, from the kayak launching from Wally ramp and on the boat all around the anchorage, Julia reef and beyond.
 Kingfish are unparalleled sports fish that possess immense power.
-Kingies can grow over a meter in length, have amazing fighting qualities, generally school up in big numbers, are also a renowned table fish and are a very welcome bycatch for those who may have been out in deeper waters targeting species such as Tuna.
-A heavy-duty setup is required starting with a 10-15 kilo rod paired with a 6000-20000 size reel.
+Kingies can grow over a meter in length, have excellent fighting qualities, generally school up in big numbers, are renowned tablefish, and are a very welcome bycatch for those who may have been out in deeper waters targeting species such as Tuna.
+A heavy-duty setup is required, starting with a 10-15 kilo rod paired with a 6000-20000 size reel.
 Some good options include the Penn Slammer, Shimano Saragosa, Daiwa Saltist, Daiwa Saltiga or Shimano Stella spooled with 20 to 50-pound line.

-Good bait options include squid, pilchard, and garfish.
-Or live baits such as yakka’s, squid, and mackerel.
-From the boat, vertical jigging metal lures is one of the most successful techniques.
-You can also target them with large soft plastics.
-Kingies are generally active between December through to March and can be located during most hours of the day.
+Good bait options include squid, pilchard, and garfish—or live baits such as yakka, squid, and mackerel.
+Vertical jigging metal lures from the boat are one of the most successful techniques.
+You can also target them with large soft plastics and stick baits.
+Kingies are generally active between December and March and can be located most of the day.
 Kingfish love swimming and patrolling along structures such as rock walls, so it pays to keep your lure or jig close to the structure.
+You will often get good volumes of kingies around February not too far out from Wally’s Ramp as there are nice shallow reefs about 1 kilometer out that the kings like to congregate around.

 Targeting Mulloway at Port Fairy

-Mulloway AKA Jewfish are a prized catch that sits on the top of many Victorian anglers’ bucket list.
-A stunning fish with a large mouth and distinctive silver or bronze colour.
-Patience and dedication are required to catch the elusive Mulloway which can reach up to 1.8 meters and 60 kilos.
-The minimum legal size is 60cm with a daily bag limit of 5 over the legal size.
-Live baits are a top choice when targeting mulloways such as mullet, salmon, and whiting.
-Pinning them behind the neck to allow the bait to swim freely.
-Other staple dead baits can include pilchard, trevally, garfish, prawns, chicken & squid.
-A running sinker rig to a single 5/0 – 8/0 hook or a double snelled hook to present the bait nicely.
+Mulloway, AKA Jewfish, are a prized catch on the top of many Victorian anglers’ bucket lists—a stunning fish with a large mouth and distinctive silver or bronze colour.
+Patience and dedication are required to catch the elusive Mulloway, which can reach up to 1.8 meters and 60 kilos.
+The minimum legal size is 60cm, with a daily bag limit of 5 over the legal size.
+Live baits such as mullet, salmon, and whiting are a top choice when targeting mulloways and pinning them behind the neck to allow the bait to swim freely.
+Other staple dead baits include pilchard, trevally, garfish, prawns, chicken & squid.
+A running sinker rig to a single 5/0 – 8/0 hook or a double-snelled hook to present the bait nicely.
 Soft plastics between 80mm and 100mm are also a great option.
 Good options include flick baits, shads, paddle tails and grubz.
-You can also purchase pre-made rigs and swimbaits which are designed to imitate a fish in its surroundings such as a mullet.
+You can also purchase pre-made rigs and swimbaits, such as mullets, which are designed to imitate a fish in its surroundings.

 Choosing a Mulloway outfit Recommended gear to target Mulloway 6-10, 10-15 or 12-24 kilo rod paired with a 4000-8000 spin reel spooled with 20-50 pound line and equivalent leader.
 Mulloway resides near river mouth entrances.
-They are often caught near structure such as bridges and pylons.
-Try to present your baits and lures as natural as possible or use live baits.
-Mulloway can be caught at any time of the day, but are most active at the night, during peak tides and moon phases.
-We have found that lures are quite productive during the day and bait more productive at night.
+They are often caught near structures such as bridges and pylons.
+Present your baits and lures as naturally as possible or use live baits.
+Mulloways can be caught at any time of the day but are most active at night, during peak tides and during moon phases.
+We have found that lures are quite productive during the day and bait is more productive at night.

 Targeting Snapper at Port Fairy